eu-nebulous/ai-anomaly-detection/README.md

   - Calculates distances to centroids and normalizes to detect anomalies.
 - **Thresholding**:
   - Compares anomaly rate to configured threshold to publish alerts.
-  - Persist anomalies exceeding threshold to InfluxDB alongside broker messages.
+  - All detections are persisted to InfluxDB, but only those exceeding the threshold are also published to the Artemis broker.

 ## 🗄️ Data Persistence & Logging
 - Metrics and anomalies stored in InfluxDB buckets: `nebulous_<application_name>_bucket`.